-- In a medium mixing bowl, mash bananas extremely well.
+- In a medium mixing bowl, mash bananas well, into an almost-liquid consistency.
 Add eggs and stir to combine.
-Add the rest of the non-dry ingredients: peanut butter, honey, and milk.
-Stir well.
+Add peanut butter, honey, and milk and stir well.

-- In a separate bowl, add dry ingredients (other than chocolate chips): cocoa powder, baking soda, baking powder, and salt.
+- In a small separate bowl, add dry ingredients (other than chocolate chips): cocoa powder, baking soda, baking powder, and salt.
 Add the dry ingredients to the wet ingredients and stir lightly until just combined, being careful not to over-mix.

 - Bake for 14-16 minutes until the muffin tops are almost fully set if you jiggle the pan.
-(If you insert a toothpick, they'll still be gooey, but they'll set as they cool).
+(If you insert a toothpick, they should still be a little gooey, and they'll set more as they cool).
 Since these muffins are already dark, it can be a bit hard to tell when they're done baking.
-Err on the side of under-baking here rather than risk dry muffins.
+Err on the side of under-baking (they'll be dry if over-baked!)

-- Let cool for 15 minutes and then remove from muffin tin, using a knife around the edges to loosen the muffins if needed.
-Store leftover muffins on the counter in an airtight container for up to two days.
-Freeze remaining muffins for 2-3 months.
+- Let muffins cool for 15 minutes and then remove from muffin tin, using a knife around the edges to loosen the muffins, if needed.
+Store leftover muffins on the counter in an airtight container for up to 2-3 days.
+Freeze remaining muffins for up to 3 months.

 Lightly adapted from this recipe